 Quality assurance.
 The conversation logs are used to diagnose and fix bugs, provide insight into how the bot is being used, and track overall performance.
 Feedback data is useful for retraining the AI models to improve bot performance.

 Before you even write a single line of code, it's important to write a functional specification so the development team has a clear idea of what the bot is expected to do.
 The specification should include a reasonably comprehensive list of user inputs and expected bot responses in various knowledge domains.
 This living document will be an invaluable guide for developing and testing your bot.

 Next, identify the data sources that will enable the bot to interact intelligently with users.
 As mentioned earlier, these data sources could contain structured, semi-structured, or unstructured data sets.
-When you're getting started, a good approach is to make a one-off copy of the data to a central store, such as Cosmos DB or Azure Storage.
+When you're getting started, a good approach is to make a one-off copy of the data to a central store, such as Azure Cosmos DB or Azure Storage.
 As you progress, you should create an automated data ingestion pipeline to keep this data current.
 Options for an automated ingestion pipeline include Data Factory, Functions, and Logic Apps.
 Depending on the data stores and the schemas, you might use a combination of these approaches.